 We are Here to Help

-Request a consultation to meet with our fibroid specialist who will review your imaging, labs and history to determine if you are candidate for the procedure, and the outcomes you can expect.
-Each woman is an individual and should discuss the potential risks and benefits of fibroid embolization and other treatments with our doctor to decide which option is best for her.
+Request an appointment to meet with our fibroid specialist who will review your imaging, labs and history to determine if you are candidate for the procedure, and the outcomes you can expect.
+Each woman is an individual and should discuss the potential risks and benefits of fibroid embolization and other Treatments with our doctor to decide which option is best for her.

 1.)
 Duhan, N., & Sirohiwal, D. (2010).
 Uterine myomas revisited.
 European Journal of Obstetrics Gynecology and Reproductive Biology, 152(2), 119–125.